traceyleeKA/alx-pre_course/0x01-git/README.md

-My second readme updated for task 'Collaboration: be up to date'
+My second readme updated for task 'Collaboration: be up to date'.